-Why Not Get Your Credit Union Facebook Page Right The First Time?
+Why Not Get Your Bank or Credit Union Facebook Page Right The First Time?

 2. Include KEY WORDS in Your Page Description - Because Facebook is one of the most indexed pages in search rankings, it's VERY important to include your KEY WORDS in your page's long description (and the short description of course).
 This will help people find your page as you build more fans and engagement.
 Long descriptions should also include posting policies and procedures and any necessary disclosures, if you are in a regulated industry like a Credit Unions or Real Estate Agents.

 3. Add Milestones When Appropriate - These kinds of posts are quite under-utilized on Facebook.
 Milestones show up in the Newsfeed and on your Fan Page and are a great way to document the development and growth of your business for new fans.
 They also show up in the dates listed in your page's history, and really it just makes sense, so add a few of them, even after the fact.